 In previous years, a lot of focus was placed on reducing the electricity consumption at Oak Flats Bowling & Recreation Club, including a big capital investment in changing the air conditioning system.
-Since the Illawarra Yacht Club was purchased, the focus for energy reduction shifted to this club.
-In this reporting year, additional lighting upgrades to LED technology have been undertaken where this had not been completed before.
+Since the Illawarra Yacht Club was purchased, the focus for energy reduction shifted to this club, for instance, lighting has been upgraded to LED technology.

 Waste is another area of focus for the club and has led to the introduction of a chook run at Oak Flats Bowling & Recreation Club.
-At this club, the food waste will also go into council's green waste bins in FY15/16, which will be collected weekly.
+At this club, the food waste will also go into council's green waste bins in FY16/17, which will be collected weekly.
 At the Illawarra Yacht Club, a liquid waste disposal unit was installed which will result in fewer general waste collections.